PySimpleGUI/PySimpleGUI/readme.md

 PySimpleGUI will set a default focus location for you.
 This generally means the first input field.
 You can set the focus to a particular element.
 If you are going to set the focus yourself, then you should turn off the automatic focus by setting `use_default_focus=False` in your Window call.

-### Window Methods (things you can do with a Window object)

-There are a few methods (functions) that you will see in this document that act on Windows.
-The ones you will primarily be calling are:

-	window.Layout(layout) - Recommend moving away from this nethod and using layout parameter instead.
-Turns your definition of the Window into Window window.Finalize() - creates the tkinter objects for the Window.
-Normally you do not call this window.Read() - Read the Windows values and get the button / key that caused the Read to return.
-Can have an optional timeout window.ReadNonBlocking() - NO LONGER USED!
-	window.Refresh() - Use if updating elements and want to show the updates prior to the nex Read window.Fill(values_dict) - Fill each Element with entry from the dictionary passed in window.SaveToDisk(filename) - Save the Window's values to disk window.LoadFromDisk(filename) - Load the Window's values from disk window.Close() - To close your window, if a button hasn't already closed it window.Disable() - Use to disable the window inputwhen opening another window on top of the primnary  Window window.Enable() - Re-enable a Disabled window
-	window.FindElement(key, silent_on_error=False) - Returns the element that has a matching key value window.Element(key, silent_on_error=False) - EXACTLY the same as calling FindElement window.Move(x,y) - Moves window to location x,y on screen' window.SetAlpha(alpha) - Changes window transparency
-	window.BringToFront() - Brings the window to the top of other windows on the screen window.Disappear(), Reappear() - Uses alpha channel to make window disappear window.Hide(), UnHide() - Hides a window
-	window.CurrentLocation() - Returns current window location
-	window.Size = w,h - Forces a window to be a particular size.
-Note this is a property not a method window.Size - Tuple (w,h)The size of the current window.
-Note this is a property window.Minimize() - Minimizes window to taskbar

 ## Window Methods

 There are a number of operations you can do on a window after you've created the window.
 You call these after creating your Windows object.